Company and accounting records

 You can hire a professional (for example, an accountant) to help with your tax.

-HM Revenue and Customs (HMRC) may check your records to make sure you’re paying the right amount of tax.
+HM Revenue and Customs (HMRC) may check your records with a compliance check to make sure you’re paying the right amount of tax.

 Records about the company